Constipation rarely happens out of the blue in

 If you read most of this page, you must also realize

 that chronic constipation is also behind the toxins related to

-fermentation and the rotting and the inflammation of the bowels in
+fermentation of carbohydrates, the rotting of proteins, and the inflammation of the bowels in

 different degrees of severity.
-Naturally, both conditions depress and
+Naturally, all three conditions depress and

 'subdue' an already weakened immunity, leaving you more exposed to other

 speaking, a bunch of birds in one shot: protects the mucosal membrane of

 the large intestine from various pathogens, including cancer-causing;

 normalizes stools and relieves constipation, recharges primary immunity,

 resumes the synthesis of several essential vitamins, and eliminates the